Advanced Electrolysis for Skin Imperfections (aka Electrocoagulation / Thermocoagulation)

 Do not rub or scratch the area.
 The treated area will be raw and a scab will appear a few days later.
 It is important to let the scab heal naturally; this may take a week or two depending on the size of the skin tag that was removed.

-Visible facial capillaries are dilated capillaries that have lost their elasticity and become permanently enlarged.
+Spider veins, (aka visible facial capillaries, couperosis, telangiectasia or dilated capillaries) are dilated capillaries that have lost their elasticity and become permanently enlarged.
 They may form as lines or as dots of redness.
 The name “spider veins” is given for the spider-like appearance of some—with red centers and little tentacles emerging from the middle.

 Common Causes